Dental Treatment and Evaluation Process or What to Expect When Your Pet Gets a “Dental”:

 1. No food should be given after midnight.
 It’s OK to leave water out.
 While we do not want our anesthetized patients to aspirate stomach contents into the lungs in the unlikely event of vomiting under anesthesia, we also do not want them to develop extra anxiety and discomfort due to changes in daily routine and lack of water.

-2. Drop off your pet around 7:30am.
+2. Drop off your pet around 7:30am, the exact time will be specified in advance.
 The pick-up time will be scheduled between 4pm and 6pm.

-3. Brief physical examination will be performed to make sure there is nothing else going on and it is safe to proceed with anesthesia.
+3. Brief physical examination will be performed to make sure it is safe to proceed with anesthesia.

 4. Blood work will be performed if it was not done recently.
-We require every pet to have internal organ function and blood count assessed with a blood work prior to anesthesia, and highly recommend.
+We require every pet to have internal organ function and blood count assessed prior to anesthesia.

 5. Pre-anesthetic medications will be administered.
 Those are sedatives and pain control medications.
 We tailor our pre-anesthetic plan to the needs of each and individual patient.
 The use of pre-anesthetic medications allows us to reduce and prevent pain and anxiety, and it also reduces the amount of anesthetic gases that we administer during anesthesia.
 Pre-anesthetic medications make anesthesia safer and recovery much smother.